gonfff/safex/docs/pages/backend.md

 | `/secrets/reveal`        | POST   | Reveal secret             | `HandleRevealSecret()`        |
 | `/opaque/register/start` | POST   | Start OPAQUE registration | `HandleOpaqueRegisterStart()` |
 | `/opaque/login/start`    | POST   | Start OPAQUE login        | `HandleOpaqueLoginStart()`    |

+## Background cleanup job

+Backend runs a cleanup worker (`startCleanupWorker` in `app/cmd/api/main.go`) that, upon startup and then every `3h`, invokes `CleanupExpiredSecretsUseCase`.
+The job queries `SecretRepository` for all records whose `expires_at` has passed, and for each, deletes both metadata and the blob from storage.
+Errors are logged, but the remaining expired secrets continue to be deleted to prevent accumulation of "dead" records in the database.